Climate change: Extreme heat a death threat to young people – DW – 12/11/2024

 How hot is too hot?
 It's probably cooler than you think

-Wilson's group also found the amount of heat-exposure required for death is lower than scientific literature suggests.
+Wilson's group also found the amount of heat exposure that could lead to death is lower than scientific literature suggests.

 Many environmental variables, including air temperature and humidity, are used to indicate heat stress.
 These are sometimes called "real feel" or "wet bulb” temperatures.